 Currently we do not, however, at some point we hope to offer other products such as cream, butter, yogurt/lassi & cheeses.
 We will update our website and social media when we launch any new product.

-We give them away.
+We give them away to local ranchers.
 It is impossible to raise a bunch of males on a dairy farm.
 That would be a disaster and very dangerous.
 On top of safety, the cost would also put us out of business entirely.
 If any dairy farm tells you that they raise their male calves for their entire natural lives and they are never sold for beef, then I would say they are flat out lying to you unless they have an enormous charity and large swaths of land with proper fencing in order to do so.

 Yes, after the first week we have to for their safety.
 If they were to intermingle with the herd they could easily become sick and die.
 Crating is done for a short period of time when they are most vulnerable.

 No, it is too difficult logistically to arrange personal meetups to purchase milk.
 If we did you would end up being charged more than the store because of the time involved.
 If you are a restaurant or need milk in bulk for cheesemaking then please call us to discuss your needs.

-WE NEVER FEED CORN OR SOY
+WE NEVER FEED CORN, SILAGE, OR SOY

 Yes, in the State of CA raw milk is legal to sell as a product on store shelves as long as the plant is licensed to produce it and follows all CDFA sanitary guidelines.
 Raw milk guidelines vary throughout the country.
 To find out more about raw milk laws in the U.S. follow this link: Real Milk Legal Map – Real Milk